-World Athletics C’ships: Neeraj Chopra carries hopes as India seek to end a medal long wait
+World Athletics C’ships: Neeraj Chopra carries hopes as India seek to end a long medal wait

 “At the World Indoor Championships, held in March in Belgrade, I had a decent result too.
 Now the field is more familiar to me because I have competed against them a few times.”

 Long jumper Jeswin Aldrin was omitted from the Oregon-bound Indian squad after the Athletics Federation of India ruled that his performances were ‘consistently going down’.
-However, the Kerala jumper was a last-minute addition after he jumped 7.99m and 7.93m at two selection trials that were held in Thiruvananthapuram and Patiala.
+However, the Tamil Nadu jumper was a last-minute addition after he jumped 7.99m and 7.93m at two selection trials that were held in Thiruvananthapuram and Patiala.

-Aldrin’s omission in the first instance raised eyebrows as the Kerala jumper was one of the 12 out of 32 jumpers at the World Championships to have qualified by achieving the qualification mark of 8.22m.
+Aldrin’s omission in the first instance raised eyebrows as the Tamil Nadu jumper was one of the 12 out of 32 jumpers at the World Championships to have qualified by achieving the qualification mark of 8.22m.
 Muhammed Anees Yahiya with a season best jump of 8.15m is the third Indian in long jump.

 In the men’s triple jump event, Abdulla Aboobacker (SB: 17.19m), Praveen Chithravel (SB: 17.18m) and Eldhose Paul (SB: 16.99m) will be gunning to reach the finals.